 Does the program work?
 You bet your bottom dollar it does.
 Illinois Tool Works (NYSE: ITW) used buybacks to inflate its earnings by 33% per share last year.
 BBBY (Bed Bath and Beyond) used the same strategy to reverse a 10% drop in profits into a gain of one cent per share.
 They should now change their name to Bed Bath and Begone.

-The situation is so pervasive now that experts estimate over 25% of S&P 500 have used this strategy to inflate their earnings and this indirectly boosts share prices; a vicious cycle of fraud that perpetuated more fraud is brought into existence and all with government approval.
+The situation is so pervasive now that experts estimate over 25% of S&P 500 have used this strategy to inflate their earnings and this indirectly boosts share prices, which gives them, even more, the impetus to perform the same dirty deeds repeatedly.
 These shenanigans are not restricted to small players; big companies such as Apple are also using this trick.
 Soon every company that has access to easy money will employ this tactic.
-When it’s so easy to boost earnings without lifting your finger, there seems to be very little motivation for corporate officers to try to work hard and improve the business.
+Hey, why spend time trying to improve business, if you can just borrow the money and give the impression that business is booming, even though profitability might be declining.

 In 2012 the 500 highest-paid executives named in proxy statements of U.S. public companies received, on average, $30.3 million each; 42% of their compensation came from stock options and 41% from stock awards.
 By increasing the demand for a company’s shares, open-market buybacks automatically lift its stock price, even if only temporarily, and can enable the company to hit quarterly earnings per share (EPS) targets.
 Full Story